Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

 A closely related problem is the {\em planted densest subgraph} problem, where edges in the planted subset appear with higher probability than in the remaining graph.
-This is a variant of the densest $k$-subgraph problem, which itself is a natural generalization of $k$-clique that asks to recover the densest $k$-vertex subgraph of a given $n$-vertex graph \cite{Feige02, Khot04a, BhaskaraCCFV10, BhaskaraCVGZ12}.
-The conjectured hardness of its average case variant, the planted densest subgraph problem, has been used in public key encryption schemes \cite{ApplebaumBW10} and in analyzing parameters specific to financial markets \cite{AroraBBG10}.
-Our lower bounds extend in a straightforward manner to this problem and in addition become exponential as the density becomes (inverse-polynomially) close to $1/2$ (Corollary \ref{thm:densest-stat} and the remark following it).
+This is a variant of the densest $k$-subgraph problem, which itself is a natural generalization of $k$-clique that asks to recover the densest $k$-vertex subgraph of a given $n$-vertex graph \citeP{Feige02,Khot04a,BhaskaraCCFV10,BhaskaraCVGZ12}.
+The conjectured hardness of its average case variant, the planted densest subgraph problem, has been used in public key encryption schemes \citeP{ApplebaumBW10} and in analyzing parameters specific to financial markets \citeP{AroraBBG10}.
+We define the following distributional version of this problem: \begin{problem} Fix $0 < q < p \le 1$.
+For $1 \le k \le n$, let $S\subseteq [n]$ be a set of $k$ vertex indices and $D_S$ be a distribution over $\{0,1\}^n$ such that when $x \sim D_S$, with probability $1-(k/n)$ the entries of $x$ are independently $q$-biased Bernoulli variables, and with probability $k/n$ the $k$ coordinates in $S$ are independently chosen $p$-biased Bernoulli variables, and the rest are independently chosen $q$-biased Bernoulli variables.
+The \textbf{distributional $(p,q)$-planted densest $k$-subgraph} problem is to find the unknown subset $S$ given access to samples from $D_S$. \end{problem} Our approach and lower bounds extend in a straightforward manner to this problem.
+In Section \ref{sec:densest} we analyze this general setting and give lower bounds for all settings of $p$ and $q$.
+Here we describe a special case of our lower bounds when $q=1/2$ and $p=1/2+\alpha$.
+Our lower bound becomes exponential as $\alpha$ becomes (inverse-polynomially) close to $0$.
+Specifically: \begin{corollary} For any constant $\delta > 0$, any $k \leq n^{1/2 - \delta}$, $\alpha > 0$, $\ell \leq \min\{k,1/(4\alpha^2)\}$, at least $n^{\Omega(\ell)}$ queries to $\VSTAT(n^2/(48\ell \alpha^2 k^2))$ are required to solve the distributional $(1/2+\alpha,1/2)$-planted densest $k$-subgraph with probability at least $2/3$. \end{corollary} For example, consider the setting $k=\ell=n^{1/3}$ and $\alpha = n^{-1/4}$.
+It is not hard to see that for this setting the problem can be solved on a random bipartite graph with $n$ vertices on both sides (in exponential time).
+Our lower bound for this setting implies that at least $n^{\Omega(n^{1/3})}$ queries to $\VSTAT(n^{3/2})$ will be required.
+Additional corollaries for the distributional $(p,q)$-planted densest $k$-subgraph can be found in Section \ref{sec:densest}.

-\eat{ Using the above lower bounds we also obtain that any statistical algorithm that maximizes the $r$'th moment (for odd $r$) to within roughly $(r/e)^{r/2}$ must have complexity that grows as $\binom{n}{r}$.